quantumcorner/shors-pq/README.md

 The effect is that the program fails to factor most numbers above 256 or so.

-Additionally, the period determined by the QFT algorithm is often not evenly divisible, especially with larger numbers. is there a way to improve the quality of the QFT result?
+Additionally, the period determined by the QFT algorithm is often not evenly divisible, especially with larger numbers.
+Is there a way to improve the quality of the QFT result?

 ```
 Shor's Factoring Algorithm - ProjectQ